sfbennett/express-api/README.md

 A simple RESTful API that I created with Express for managing data from three different end points.

-1. Hello, world! and other responses (to test the app's initial functionality)
+1. Hello, World! and other responses (to test the app's initial functionality)
 2. Animals
 3. Random Programming Facts